Aaron Hernandez: 2012

 On August 27, 2012, the Patriots signed Hernandez to a five-year, $39.58 million contract extension that included $15.95 million guaranteed and a signing bonus of $12.50 million.
 The $12.5 million signing bonus was the largest signing bonus ever received by an NFL tight end.
 His $40 million total was the second-largest contract extension ever given to a tight end, after teammate Gronkowski's $53 million.
 Hernandez gave $50,000 of that bonus to a charity named for the late wife of the Patriots owner.

 Hernandez was sidelined during the Patriots' Week 2 game against the Arizona Cardinals with a high ankle sprain and missed several weeks.
 On December 10, during the Monday Night Football game against the Houston Texans, Hernandez recorded eight receptions for 58 yards and two touchdowns.

-Hernandez's last NFL appearance was the 2012 AFC Championship game on January 20, 2013, against the Baltimore Ravens, where he had nine catches for 83 yards and a touchdown in the 28–13 loss.
+Hernandez's last NFL appearance was the 2012 AFC Championship game on January 20, 2013, against the Baltimore Ravens, where he had nine catches for 83 yards in the 28–13 loss.

 Relationship with the team

 Hernandez was not popular with his teammates, and had few friends in the locker room.
 According to one of his teammates, he seemed to enjoy being an outcast on the team.
-Brady was overheard after a game telling Tim Tebow, Hernandez's quarterback in college, that he was trying to steer Hernandez in the right direction but called him "a lot to handle."
+Brady was overheard after a game telling Tim Tebow, Hernandez's quarterback in college, that he was trying to steer Hernandez in the right direction but called him "a lot to handle".
 Tebow had previously tried to help Hernandez and enlisted Brady for the same purpose.
 Hernandez was, however, known as one of the hardest working members of the team.

-Other Patriots said that Hernandez was often seeking attention and at times seemed "unhinged."
+Other Patriots said that Hernandez was often seeking attention and at times seemed "unhinged".
 Belichick was running out of patience with Hernandez by June 2013, and intended to notify the front office to have Hernandez released from the team.
 After his arrest for the murder of Odin Lloyd, Belichick prohibited Hernandez's name from being spoken in the locker room.
-Gronkowski repeatedly declined to answer any questions about Hernandez in interviews and nearly walked out during a CBS interview in 2013 until the reporter agreed to change the subject away from his former teammate.
+Gronkowski repeatedly declined to answer any questions about Hernandez in interviews and nearly walked out during a CBS interview in July 2013 until the reporter agreed to change the subject away from his former teammate.

 In one of his letters sent from his time in prison, Hernandez disparaged Kraft as "fake-ass non-loyal" but expressed admiration for several of his teammates.
-He was the closest with Brady, he said, and also friendly with Julian Edelman and Deion Branch.
-He also called Gronkowski "the BEST TE ever to walk on a football field."
+He was probably the closest with Brady, he said, and also friendly with Julian Edelman and Deion Branch.
+He also called Gronkowski "the BEST TE ever to walk on a football field".
+Hernandez also had close friendships with Brandon Spikes and Fred Taylor, who both expressed their support of Hernandez following his death.